simplex-chat/simplex-chat/docs/rfcs/2022-04-20-video-calls.md

 Yes.
 We can implement a 'frame encryption' method in the SimpleX API which given a key and some content returns the encrypted content.
 Similarly, we will have a decryption call.
 Keys can be call specific and formed using typical DH key exchange.

 **Who runs the STUN/TURN servers?**
-If using Jitsi SDK then we connect via Jitsi owned servers.
-In other methods (WebViews) SimpleX needs to run its own routing servers to support ICE.
+For the initial prototype we can use publicly available servers.
+For a full release implementation, SimpleX will need to run its own routing servers to support ICE and possibly STUN/TURN.
+Open source implementations for these elements exist.